 Someone you care about, asks you for a favor.
 Fill out this survey.
 Ohhh, that’s a tough one.
 I hate to be a bad guy, and not help out.
-But I can’t remember how many hours upon hours I lost by filing out long surveys because someone doesn’t know how to get to the point and create a good survey… Think of it this way.
+But I can’t remember how many hours upon hours I lost by filling out long surveys because someone doesn’t know how to get to the point and create a good survey… Think of it this way.
 Imagine Warren Buffet, Steve Jobs, Albert Einstein or someone really important you personally look up to.
-And imagine their inbox, and an email just came in.
-It’s a survey from Zappos, a certain startup, or somebody else.
+And imagine their inbox, and this email just came in.
+It’s a survey from Amazon, or a certain startup, or somebody else.
 Does that person take the survey?

 Or, pick up the phone, and get straight to the point and end the problem in two minutes.
 If you got the question by email, IT DOESN’T mean that you have to hit the reply button, although there’s an incredibly strong habit to do so!

 Once you are ready for the jump, disable, I repeat, disable email notifications on your mobile phone!
 Cut it out with the “Oh, I’ll just take a sneak peak”!
-I’ve fell into this trap hundreds of times, until I realized I have to limit my access on the mobile phone as well.
-I can’t remember how many times everything was running smoothly, I would do some meaningful uninterrupted work and then I would caught myself checking email on my mobile!
+I’ve fallen into this trap hundred of times until I realized I have to limit my access on the mobile phone as well.
+I can’t remember how many times everything was running smoothly, I would do some meaningful uninterrupted work and then I would catch myself checking email on my mobile!
 If you do it once in a while, you might be wondering what the fuss is about, but this rarely happens.
 You either keep checking your email, or you execute your email in a given timeframe when you are supposed to take care of your email.

 Unsubscribe, create filters, twice per day, short 2 min. emails, email2task, don’t send emails, avoid important stuff over email, avoid surveys, send if-then emails, disable notifications, rinse and repeat.

-I am really hoping these 11 steps help you achieve inbox zero everyday (just like I have), and that you can deactivate your auto responder “Hey I get to much email, so don’t email me” like the one my investor Dave McClure has active.
-On the other hand if by trying to do some of the stuff I recommend here you don’t get an email afterwards from your: “bank, lawyer, wife or anyone you think is important”, I am not legally responsible for the damage.
-So many things can go wrong, and expect to hit bumps along the way.
-If you have any other hacks that help you keep inbox and your time under control, please let me know in the comments.
+I am really hoping these 12 steps help you achieve inbox zero every day (just like I have).
+On the other hand if by trying to do some of the stuff I recommend here you don’t get an email afterward from your: “bank, lawyer, wife or anyone you think is important”, I am not legally responsible for the damage.
+So many things can go wrong and expect to hit bumps along the way.
+If you have any other hacks for email overload, please let me know in the comments.

 How did GOAP end up in Croatia anyway?
-Well Matija from Farmeron who is #500strong, was rooting for Croatia, but Poland was also a contender.
+Well, Matija from Farmeron who is #500strong, was rooting for Croatia, but Poland was also a contender.
 So they decided to have a tweetoff between the two countries.
 We were all tweeting how Croatia has cool startups, and how Nikola Tesla was born here.
-At some point Croatian president Josipovic jumped on his Facebook page and invited McClure to come here.
+At some point, Croatian president Josipovic jumped on his Facebook page and invited McClure to come here.
 How epic is that?
-I’ve told this story a dozen of times to startups around the world, and every single time people said our president is soooo cool.
-You hear that Croatians?
+I’ve told this story a dozen times to startups around the world, and every single time people said our president is soooo cool.
+Do you hear that Croatians?
 People from outside Croatia think our president is cool.

 4 weeks earlier